ThePJB/skrs/README.md

  * all at once send off
  * the corner one I dont like, it at least reads, how do I go back
     * could use present to prepare the thing to go back

+bug: possession mode: would actually be a great puzzle mechanic. just have a bunch of things interacting

+bug: level titles need to line up

+it would probably be more immersive if there was a 1:1 coro with going in/out of portals hey. or even no portals, going off edges in certain spots and just gates of certain requirement

+maybe there should be 'return portals': always free, always back wehre u came from

+some kind of ctx stack i guess

+it probably would look sick if tiles dissolved in and out portals should be super minimal, maybe only active if youre near as well green = level has been done

+certainly got some polishing to do